kvz/deprecated/addon-doc.md

 [[If there is a local executable required (like for the memcache add-on) then include installation instructions.
 If not, omit entire section]]

-ADDON_NAME can be installed for use in a local development  environment.
+Librato can be installed for use in a local development  environment.
 Typically this entails [[installing the software | creating another version of the service]] and pointing the ADDON_CONFIG_NAME to this [[local | remote]] service.

 <table>
   <tr>